vincedani/energy-measurement/docs/02_setup_measurement.md

 export PYTHONPATH=$HOME/energy-measurement/:$PYTHONPATH
 ```

+Whenever a new console is opened, the PYTHONPATH environment variable has to be set.
+It can be avoided via adding the export to the `~/.bashrc`.

 ## General information

 The measurement service listens to its serial port and respond to the given commands.
 It recognizes two types of commands: START and STOP.